sailfish009/openstructure/modules/seq/base/doc/seq.rst

     :raises: :exc:`~exceptions.Error` if any *columns[i+offset]* out of bounds.

-  .. method:: SetSequence(sequence)

-    Sets :attr:`sequence`.

-  .. method:: SetNullModel(null_model)

-    Sets :attr:`null_model`.

   .. attribute:: sequence

     Sequence for which we have this profile.
-    Note: user must enforce consistency between sequence length and number of profile columns.
+When setting a new value, the length and the number of profile columns must match (exception thrown otherwise).

     :type: :class:`str`

   .. attribute:: columns

-    Iterable columns of the profile
+    Iterable columns of the profile (read-only).

     :type: :class:`ProfileColumnList`

   .. attribute:: null_model

-    Null model of the profile
+    Null model of the profile.
+By default this is set to :meth:`ProfileColumn.HHblitsNullModel`.

     :type: :class:`ProfileColumn`

   .. attribute:: avg_entropy

-    Average entropy of all the columns
+    Average entropy of all the columns (read-only).

     :type: :class:`float`